IntersectAustralia/hcsvlab-docs/GalaxyCloudman.md

 11. Press 'Start an Instance'
 12. Wait for launcher to finish booting up the machine and take note of the IP address it creates

+## NOTE

+The instructions below are outdated, and will install Galaxy on a machine running CloudMan, but will not have it running in a way that it is managed by CloudMan.
+Rebooting the machine cause CloudMan to install conflicting configuration that will break the installed Galaxy.

 ####Configure Galaxy Instance

 You can not SSH into your machine using the `ubuntu` user and the password you specified on the launch page.